Teaching Innovations Grants

 A committee will evaluate applications based on the degree to which each:

-- Clearly addresses all of the application narrative elements specified above.
+- Clearly addresses all of the application questions, as follows:

 - Is clear, concise, and easily understood by readers outside the applicant’s discipline.